vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

   home (a little slowly because I had bought a lot and it was all in paper bags, because the store doesn't allow self-bagging any more).
 I got home around 9:55 AM.

+## Wednesday April 15

+* 1:10 PM to 1:40 PM: During this period, I went to Bangkok Thai Cuisine and ordered a yellow curry with tofu.
+I paid by cash.
+The waitress was the usual one.
+I placed the order around 1:20 PM and left a little after 1:30 PM.